Saute, Simmer and Serve

 Sauté a tin of Mano Y Metate mole powder in two tablespoons oil to make an aromatic paste.
-Add broth and simmer to finish the sauce. ¡Qué suave!
+Add broth and simmer to finish the sauce.
 Serve your fresh homemade mole with meat or veggies.
-Unlike commercial mole paste, Mano Y Metate Mole powder is cooked in the oil of your choice, fresh every time.

-A mano and metate is a stone grinding-tool traditionally used to prepare moles.
+The mano and metate, pictured in my logo, is a stone grinding-tool traditionally used to prepare moles.
 My great grandmother’s metate inspires me in my kitchen.
-I hope you enjoy Mano Y Metate moles as much as my family and friends do.
+I hope you enjoy Mano Y Metate moles as much as my family and friends do. ¡Buen Provecho!